MahmoudAshours/4thGradeCurriculum/4GC.md

 - [ ] If , Else if and else condition script.
 - [ ] Get User Input script.

+All scripts are done in [Basic Linux scripts](https://github.com/MeitanteiAshour/BasicLinuxScripts) repo.
 **Some of the files' contents is converted from html to md using python script**